cllopes/reactathon/material/3_redux/1_redux_basics/actions.md

 `Actions` are a core piece in both the `Flux Pattern` and `Redux` library.
 They are a plain JavaScript object which describes a change that needs to be made in the store.
-At a minimum contain a `type` attribute and may contain some sort of `payload`:
+At a minimum they contain a `type` attribute and may contain some sort of `payload`:

 ```javascript 1.8
 const ADD_TODO = 'ADD_TODO'